datagistips/validator-cli/README.md

 	                        output file (if in single file mode, not directory mode)

-## Transform your data in 3 steps
+## Transform your data in :two: steps

-Prepare your mapping file with validator GUI.
+1️⃣ Prepare your mapping file with validator GUI.

 ![](https://github.com/datagistips/validator/raw/main/images/demo.gif)